Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 Perennial Pepperweed Control Project

-Since 2006, Mass Audubon has worked with the U.S Fish and Wildlife Service, the Massachusetts Bays Estuary Program, and the Newburyport Gulf of Maine Institute to battle invasive Perennial Pepperweed in the Great Marsh on the northern coast of Massachusetts.
+Since 2006, Mass Audubon has worked with the U.S Fish and Wildlife Service, the Massachusetts Bays Estuary Program, and the other NGO partners to battle invasive Perennial Pepperweed in the Great Marsh on the northern coast of Massachusetts.
 This effective partnership has attracted numerous additional organizations and hundreds of volunteers each year since it began.
+Using sophisticated GIS mapping in the field, we address over 3,300 sites where Pepperweed has been found by hand-pulling and herbicide treatment.
+Volunteers and seasonal staff have removed over 11,000 pounds of the plant in one season!
+Over 40% of the sites we have been addressing have been clear of Pepperweed for multiple years.

 The Great Marsh is one of the most important coastal ecosystems in northeastern North America.
-It encompasses 30,000 acres of barrier beach, dunes, salt marsh, and water bodies, and contains the largest contiguous stretch of salt marsh north of Long Island.
+It encompasses 20,000 acres of barrier beach, dunes, salt marsh, maritime forests, and water bodies, and contains the largest contiguous stretch of salt marsh north of Long Island.

 Perennial pepperweed invading the edge of a salt marsh